leehwui/RAGLite/README.md

   ```json
     "include_thinking": false,   // Optional: Whether to include 'thinking' (chain-of-thought) tokens in SSE streaming; defaults to the environment setting
   ```

+  ### SSE (Server-Sent Events) Payloads

+  When `stream=true` and `format="sse"`, the API returns an SSE stream with several event types.
+Token events include a `seq` field to help clients order and deduplicate tokens.

+  - event: search_complete
+    - Data: {"sources": <int>} — number of retrieved context documents

+  - event: token
+    - Data (JSON):
+      {
+        "token": "string",         // aggregated streamed token text "timestamp": "<iso timestamp>",
+        "source": "response|thinking|unknown", // token source
+        "seq": <int>                // sequential token identifier starting at 1 for each stream }

+  - event: message
+    - Data: plain string for informational messages

+  - event: end
+    - Data (JSON): {"done_reason": <string|null>, "truncated": <bool>, "final_source": <string|null>}

+  - event: error
+    - Data (JSON): {"error": "message"}

+  Client note: The `seq` field is monotonically increasing for each emitted `token` event and starts at 1 for every request; it only increments for emitted tokens (i.e., skipped `thinking` tokens do not create gaps).
+Use `seq` for deterministic ordering, deduping, or reassembly when tokens are aggregated or delivered in rapid succession.
   }'
 ```